Alamofire/Alamofire/README.md

 ## Installation

-_Due to the current lack of [proper infrastructure](http://cocoapods.org) for dependency management, using Alamofire in your project requires the following steps:_
+_Due to the current lack of [proper infrastructure](http://cocoapods.org) for Swift dependency management, using Alamofire in your project requires the following steps:_

 1. Add Alamofire as a [submodule](http://git-scm.com/docs/git-submodule) by opening the Terminal, `cd`-ing into your top-level project directory, and entering the command `git submodule add https://github.com/Alamofire/Alamofire.git`
 2. Open the `Alamofire` folder, and drag `Alamofire.xcodeproj` into the file navigator of your Xcode project.